-The campaign achieved its financial goal ahead of schedule: \$654 million was raised as of June 2021.
-Because of the extraordinary challenges in Lebanon and at AUB at that time, the AUB Board of Trustees decided to extend the BOLDLY AUB campaign until 2024.
-The total amount raised for the BOLDLY campaign as of September 30, 2023 was \$762 million.
+The \$650 million financial goal of the campaign was reached ahead of schedule: \$654 million was raised as of June 2021.
+Because of the extraordinary challenges in Lebanon and at AUB at that time, the AUB Board of Trustees decided to extend the BOLDLY AUB campaign until June 30, 2024.
+At the conclusion of the campaign, on June 30, 2024, the university had raised more than \$805 million.

-The BOLDLY campaign has transformed the fabric of our university.
-It is during the BOLDLY campaign that the percentage of students receiving financial assistance has increased dramatically.
-88.5 percent of AUB students are now receiving financial assistance (including financial aid from the university, donor-funded scholarships, scholarships funded by grants, etc.).
+The BOLDLY campaign transformed the fabric of our university.
+It is during the BOLDLY campaign that the percentage of students receiving financial assistance increased dramatically: 88.5 percent of AUB students are now receiving financial assistance (including financial aid from the university, donor-funded scholarships, scholarships funded by grants, etc.).
 More than 65 percent of students are receiving financial assistance that covers more than half of their tuition costs.
 More than 20 percent of AUB students are not paying any tuition at all.